iwismer/speedy-streamer/README.md

 Reboot the reader and the application will start automatically.

 Connect to the reader on port 10000 to start receiving reads.

+# Clients

+There are 2 clients included.
+The python client can be easily modified to do any number of things, right now it graphs the first 250 reads it receives.

+The Rust client just writes everything it receives over the network to a file.
+It is run with the arguments: `receiver [reader-ip] [reader-port] [output-file]`

 # License